 Students will be provided a unique portal login (Beaver Basecamp) once they've created an application.
 Details will be emailed to them with instructions.

 How long does it take to receive an admission decision?

 The Office of Admissions notifies students of admission decisions based on posted decision dates affiliated with application deadlines.
-Students who meet OSU’s Early Action deadline of November 1 will hear from the Office of Admissions no later than December 14 regarding their admission decision.
-Those who complete their application after November 1, but meet OSU’s Regular Application deadline of February 1, will hear back no later than March 15.
-A student may check the status of their application online.
-They will use the email address and password that they created when at time of application.
-The application will be listed under Processed Applications.
-Click on the completed application.
+Students who meet OSU’s Fall 2024 Early Action deadline of November 1 will hear from the Office of Admissions no later than December 20th regarding their admission decision.
+Those who complete their application after November 1, but meet OSU’s Regular Application deadline of February 1, will hear back no later than March 13.
+A student may check the status of their application online using the email address and password that they created when they applied.
+If a student is not admitted, they have the right to go through the University Admission Committee (UAC).

 Do you participate in Western Undergraduate Exchange (WUE)?